alterakey/trueseeing/README.md

 ### Extension API

 Our extension API lays under the `trueseeing.api` package.
 As we provide type information with it, your IDE will assist you when writing your extensions.
+Just make sure its (or its language server's) PYTHONPATH covers the venv in where our package; see `uv tool list --show-paths` if you installed it with `uv tool install`.
+If you installed with `uvx`, consider re-install it with `uvx install`.
+If you installed with pip, you've already know where it is.

 #### Commands